symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

 Build an API node
 *****************

-Once you have the Catapult Server running, you can add **extra services** to turn it into an API node:
+Once you have the Catapult client running, you can add **extra services** to turn it into an API node:

 .. figure:: ../../resources/images/diagrams/rest-detail.png
     :align: center

-As shown in the diagram above, besides the **Catapult Server** you will also need:
+As shown in the diagram above, besides the **Catapult client** you will also need:

 - A **Database** holding the REST data.
 - A **Catapult Broker** serializing accesses to the database.
-- A **REST gateway** accepting client requests and turning them into server commands or database queries.
+- A **REST gateway** accepting requests and turning them into Catapult client commands or database queries.

 The following sections explain how to install each service.
 You will need all of them.

-Move to the ``_build`` folder created while building the server and create any additional folders requested in the next steps inside ``_build``.
+Move to the ``_build`` folder created while building the client and create any additional folders requested in the next steps inside ``_build``.

 Run the database
 =====================